NVIDIA/TensorRT-Model-Optimizer/diffusers/quantization/README.md

 - `n_steps`: Recommendation: SD/SDXL 20 or 30, SDXL-Turbo 4.

-**Now, we can load the generated checkpoint and export the INT8/FP8 quantized model in the next step.**
+**Then, we can load the generated checkpoint and export the INT8/FP8 quantized model in the next step.**

 ## ONNX Export